Welcome to your March newsletter from your STEM Ambassador Delivery Partner - Spring is on the way!

-We have been busy working with Ambassadors to support school events as well and community events and online webinars during November and December but we rely on your requests.
+We have been busy working with Ambassadors to support school events as well and community events and online webinar.

 Please post requests for STEM Ambassadors on the dashboard and we will do our best to ensure that we are able to fulfill the offer.
 For more information go to www.stem.org.uk/stem-ambassadors/request-stem-ambassador.We are looking forward to another busy half term and will be highlighting resources, competitions, grants and sharing more details of local STEM events in your area and online.